daormar/debasher/DOCKER.md

 `Dockerfile` packages the engine, API and web UI into a single container for demoing/evaluating DeBasher.
-It is not meant for production use: it has no conda/docker-in-docker support for processes that need their own environment, and job schedulers (SGE/Slurm) are disabled, since neither makes sense inside a container.
+It is not meant for production use: it has no conda/docker-in-docker support for processes that need their own environment, and the Slurm scheduler backend is disabled, since it makes no sense inside a container.

 ## Build and run